AccelByte/accelbyte-csharp-modular-sdk/docs/custom_operation.md

 > ```

 ## References
-Please see [api](../AccelByte.Sdk/Api) for more examples on how to create custom operation from generated code.
+Please see [api modules](../apis) for more examples on how to create custom operation from generated code.